gvwilson/sdxjs/unit-test/index.md

    alt='Mental model of unit testing' cap='Running tests that can pass, fail, or contain errors.' %}

-## How can we separate test registration, execution, and reporting?
+## How can we separate registration, execution, and reporting?

 To start,
 let's use a handful of <span g="global_variable">global variables</span> to record tests and their results: